 While it can suggest really anything like an entire React component, it seems to really excel at utility functions that have a clear goal such as custom functions to sort an array like above or filtering data.
 Building components can be pretty specific and not include dependencies, where those functions often only require a specific input and output.

-Copilot can even read context from the active file.
+Copilot can even read the context from the active file.
 If you’re trying to sort or filter data based on what exists in that file, it will try to use that context in its suggestion.

 Can it write tests?